Environmental remediation: Excavation or dredging

 Excavation processes can be as simple as hauling the contaminated soil to a regulated landfill, but can also involve aerating the excavated material in the case of volatile organic compounds (VOCs).
 Recent advancements in bioaugmentation and biostimulation of the excavated material have also proven to be able to remediate semi-volatile organic compounds (SVOCs) onsite.
 If the contamination affects a river or bay bottom, then dredging of bay mud or other silty clays containing contaminants (including sewage sludge with harmful microorganisms) may be conducted.

 Recently, ExSitu Chemical oxidation has also been utilized in the remediation of contaminated soil.
 This process involves the excavation of the contaminated area into large bermed areas where they are treated using chemical oxidation methods.

 Surfactant enhanced aquifer remediation (SEAR)

-Also known as solubilization and recovery, the surfactant enhanced aquifer remediation process involves the injection of hydrocarbon mitigation agents or specialty surfactants into the subsurface to enhance desorption and recovery of bound up otherwise recalcitrant non aqueous phase liquid (NAPL).
+This is used in removing non-aqueous phase liquids (NAPLs) from aquifer.
+This is done by pumping surfactant solution into contaminated aquifer using injection wells which are passed through contaminated zones to the extraction wells.
+The Surfactant solution containing contaminants is then captured and pumped out by extraction wells for further treatment at the surface.
+Then the water after treatment is discharged into surface water or re-injected into groundwater.

 In geologic formations that allow delivery of hydrocarbon mitigation agents or specialty surfactants, this approach provides a cost-effective and permanent solution to sites that have been previously unsuccessful utilizing other remedial approaches.
 This technology is also successful when utilized as the initial step in a multi-faceted remedial approach utilizing SEAR then In situ Oxidation, bioremediation enhancement or soil vapor extraction (SVE).